CMU-17-214/s2024/labs/lab06.md

 ## Instructions

 ### Setup
-<u>Fork</u> and clone the repo from [https://github.com/CMU-17-214/f23-lab06](https://github.com/CMU-17-214/f23-lab06.git).
+<u>Fork</u> and clone the repo from [https://github.com/CMU-17-214/s24-lab06](https://github.com/CMU-17-214/s24-lab06.git).

-Each task is provided in Java and Typescript, so feel free to explore the one you are most comfortable with.
+The task is provided in Java.
 If you would like additional exercise, feel free to look into the "accounts" folder and identify the anti-pattern associated with it.

 In the appendix, we have provided a non-comprehensive list of anti-patterns you might want to read and refer to when doing the tasks.